 |

-the jeep pulled on the line which pulled the lever apparatus seen overhead
+it exited after landing, the jeep pulled on the line which pulled the lever apparatus

-the cockpit.
-In practical operations,
+seen overhead the cockpit.
+In

 |